sagibrant/resume/products/uft/projects.md

 #### 🔹📄🧾 UFT HTML Report Logger - *2015*

+- Background
-Previously, UFT used the `UFT Run Result Viewer (RRV)`, a legacy WinForms application, to display test run results.
-RRV was inefficient when handling large volumes of test steps and made sharing results difficult, as recipients needed to have UFT installed to view them.
-However, QA managers and stakeholders often needed access to these results without requiring the full UFT setup.

-To address this, the FA and PM initiated the development of a new `HTML Report`, designed to be lightweight, shareable, and easy to view in any browser as a single self-contained `.html` file.
+Before, UFT used the UFT Run Result Viewer (RRV)—a legacy WinForms app—to show test run results.
+RRV had two big issues: it worked slowly with large numbers of test steps, and sharing results was hard (people needed UFT installed to view them).
+But QA managers and stakeholders often needed to access results without the full environment setup.
+To fix this, the FA (Functional Architecture) and PM (Product Manager) plan to develop a new HTML Report.
+The goal was to make it lightweight, easy to share, and viewable in any browser as a single self-contained .html file.

+- Challenge
+The old UFT RRV could easily use all existing modules (.dll files) to extract binary test result data and show it on the UI.
+But the new HTML Report couldn’t use these modules.
+To give the HTML Report the same features as RRV, we had to re-design the data structure and convert the collected test data into this new structure.

+- Contribution
-I collaborated with another team member to implement this solution.
-I was responsible for developing the `HTML Report Logger`, which listens to events from the `UFT ScriptEngine`, collects the necessary test step information, and writes the data into a structured JSON file.
-My teammate then handled the HTML generation in a separate process—styling the UI with embedded CSS and rendering the report using the JSON data.
+First, I designed a new data structure that could be converted into JSON format.
+Then, I built the HTML Report Logger: it listens to events from the UFT ExecutionEngine, collects all necessary test result information, and writes this data into a structured JSON file.

+- Result
-Through this project, I deepened my understanding of the `UFT Execution Engine` and became a key backend expert within the team.
+The new HTML Report was widely accepted by users.
+Also, through this project, I deepened my understanding of the UFT ExecutionEngine and became a key backend expert in the team.

 ---